 The adapters were designed to have enough clearance for Shimano calipers.
 Most other calipers are smaller and should work without problems.

 Campagnolo: Rear 140 mm calipers should work with all our adapters.
 Rear 160 mm calipers will only work on a 140 mm post mount frame with a 160 mm rotor, if you use the 140PM-140FM adapter.
 Front calipers won’t work with our adapters.
+(Ekar calipers will work with all our adapters.)

 You can also download a drawing with the images from this page.